 The Ins and Outs of Web Scraping for Job Postings

 In terms of web scraping and crawling, job-related data stands out as the most sought after.
-The exceptionally high demand shouldn't surprise anyone, as the number of openings varied from 6.88 to 7.05 million in 2019, with 73% passive and active job seekers looking for employment.
+The exceptionally high demand shouldn’t surprise anyone, as the number of openings varied from 6.88 to 7.05 million in 2019, with 73% passive and active job hunters looking for employment.

 2020 and the COVID-19 pandemic brought drastic changes to the job market.
 The unemployment rate went from 3.6% in January to 14.7% in April.
 Fortunately, the percentage has reduced since then to 6.9% in October.
-In these tumultuous times, the number of job searches grown at incredible rates.
+In these tumultuous times, the number of job searches grew at incredible rates.